LibriTTS-VI: A Public Corpus and Novel Methods for Efficient Voice Impression Control: Conclusion

-\section{CONCLUSION}
+\section{Conclusion}

-In this paper, we addressed two key challenges in VIC: the issue of impression leakage and the lack of a public corpus.
-To mitigate impression leakage, we proposed two novel methods: a training strategy using separate utterances for disentanglement, and a reference-free generation model that structurally eliminates the leakage.
+In this paper, we addressed two challenges in VIC: the lack of a public corpus and impression leakage.
+To address the first challenge, we introduced LibriTTS-VI, a public VI corpus.
+For the second, we hypothesized that using a single reference for speaker and VI conditioning causes impression leakage.
+To mitigate this, we proposed: 1) disentangled training with two utterances from the same speaker to individually provide speaker identity and the target VI, and 2) a reference-free method controlling VI without reference audio.
 Our experiments showed that these methods improve controllability while maintaining high synthesis quality.
-For reproducible research, we introduced LibriTTS-VI, a new public corpus for VIC.
+Notably, a comparison with an LLM-based TTS revealed imprecise numerical control and entanglement of text semantics and VI, which we effectively mitigated.